planetfederal/osgeolib-buildpack/README.md

 + GEOS_LIBRARY_PATH
 + PYTHONPATH *

-* gdal `swig/python` (osgeo python package) is added to `/app/.heroku/vendor/python-osgeolib/lib/python2.7/site-packages` to ensure that the python package matches the version of GDAL installed.
+* gdal (osgeo python package) and python-ldap is added to `/app/.heroku/vendor/python-osgeolib/lib/python2.7/site-packages` to ensure that the python package matches the version of GDAL/LDAP installed.

 Steps to build the osgeolib-\*-.tar.gz
 --------------------------------------